TiagoCavalcante/r3f-native-orbitcontrols/README.md

 }

 function Canvases() {
-  // you also can use the same OrbitControls for multiple canvases
+  // You also can use the same OrbitControls for multiple canvases
   // creating an effect like the game
   // The Medium (https://store.steampowered.com/app/1293160)
   const [OrbitControls, events] = useControls()

-  // in this case the same camera must be used in all the canvases const camera = new PerspectiveCamera()
+  // In this case the same camera must be used in all the canvases const camera = new PerspectiveCamera()
+  // You need to configure the camera too.
+Follow three.js' documentation.
+  // Default configuration:
+  //   camera.position.set(10, 10, 10)
+  //   camera.lookAt(0, 0, 0)

   return (
     <View {...events}>